 The Pavilion Beach Club

-The Pavilion Beach Club is a 3-acre beach club for Christophe Harbour, a 2,500 acre luxury resort development located on the southeast peninsula of St. Kitts, an island with terrain often compared to that of the South Pacific.
-The design was driven by the ambition to create a sheltered place of leisure and relaxation that […] … Read More
+The Pavilion Beach Club is a 3-acre beach club for Christophe Harbour, a 2,500-acre luxury resort development located on the southeast peninsula of St. Kitts, an island with terrain often compared to that of the South Pacific.
+The design was driven by the ambition to create a sheltered place of leisure and relaxation that celebrated […] … Read More

 The Pavilion’s pool sits at elevation 18 feet, while the dune vegetation expands below the vanishing edge at elevation 10 feet.
 Raymond raised the infinity edge to 7 feet to shield the sight of beachgoers walking beneath.
 The pool planter and edge conditions are obscured by specimen boulders and cascading, resilient groundcovers.

 Materiality marries the interior and exterior through the use of flagstone.
 It appears as a veneer on the architectural structures and as paving material for the garden pathways and pool deck.
 The 3-inch-thick flagstone transitions from mortar joints to grass joints throughout the site.
 From the Palapa beach bar, members follow pathways carved through existing Seagrape vegetation to intimate pocket beaches for private sunbathing.